Skip to main content

 Chetak falls:

-Chetak had managed to jump on the elephant's trunk taking Maan Singh by surprise as Rana Pratap's spear pieced through the body of his elephant mahout.
+Chetak had managed to jump on the elephant's trunk, taking Maan Singh by surprise as Rana Pratap's spear pierced through the body of his elephant mahout.
 Maan Singh fell to the ground.
-Immediately his soldiers surrounded the Rana, and he failed to notice that the elephant trunk had injured Chetak's legs.
+Immediately, his soldiers surrounded the Rana, and he failed to notice that the elephant's trunk had injured Chetak's legs.
 Severe blood loss made Rana weak, as everyone insisted he should leave the field.
-Reluctantly he had given his headgear to a similar-looking Jhalla Maan Singh of Basidri whom the Mughals killed thinking of him as Ranaji.
+Reluctantly, he had given his headgear to a similar-looking Jhalla Maan Singh of Basidri, whom the Mughals killed, thinking of him as Ranaji.

 Folklores: